itsamirhn/RookPoly/README.md

 Simple recursive tool for finding [Rook Polynomial](https://en.m.wikipedia.org/wiki/Rook_polynomial)

-Be aware that recursion is not efficient enough, and it's using random choices
+Be aware that recursion is not efficient enough, and it's using random choices.
+So maybe it's slow for large numbers.

 ## Install
 Just clone the project: